-In Queensland, the Minister for Fire and Emergency Services is responsible for activating the NDRRA.
-The NDRRA activation relies on the damage, loss and personal hardship information provided by state and local governments.
+In Queensland, the Minister for Police, Fire and Emergency Services is responsible for activating the NDRRA.
+The NDRRA activation relies on the damage, loss and personal hardship information provided by State and Local Governments.

-Activation of the NDRRA allows for eligible expenditure to be reimbursed by the QRA to activated state government agencies and local governments and grants and loans to be disbursed to eligible individuals, non- profit organisations, primary producers and small businesses, in compliance with the:
+Activation of the NDRRA allows for eligible expenditure to be reimbursed by the QRA to activated State and Local governments and grants and loans to be disbursed to eligible individuals, nonprofit organisations, primary producers and small businesses, in compliance with the Commonwealth Determination and the Oueensland Guidelines.